PTB-MR/mrpro/README.md

 ## Main features
 - **Data handling** Custom dataclasses for fast data subsetting, sorting, rearranging
 - **Neural Network Block** Common blocks and networks used for ML based MRI reconstruction
-- **ISMRMRD support** mrtwo supports [ismrmrd-format](https://ismrmrd.readthedocs.io/en/latest/) for MR raw data.
+- **ISMRMRD support** MRtwo supports [ismrmrd-format](https://ismrmrd.readthedocs.io/en/latest/) for MR raw data.
 - **PyTorch** All data containers utilize PyTorch tensors to ensure easy integration in PyTorch-based network schemes.
-- **Cartesian and non-Cartesian trajectories** mrtwo can reconstruct data obtained with Cartesian and non-Cartesian (e.g. radial, spiral...) sapling schemes. mrtwo automatically detects if FFT or nuFFT is required to reconstruct the k-space data.
+- **Cartesian and non-Cartesian trajectories** MRtwo can reconstruct data obtained with Cartesian and non-Cartesian (e.g. radial, spiral...) sapling schemes.
+MRtwo automatically detects if FFT or nuFFT is required to reconstruct the k-space data.
-- **Pulseq support** If the data acquisition was carried out using a [pulseq-based](http://pulseq.github.io/) sequence, the seq-file can be provided to mrtwo and the used trajectory is automatically calculated.
+- **Pulseq support** If the data acquisition was carried out using a [pulseq-based](http://pulseq.github.io/) sequence, the seq-file can be provided to MRtwo and the used trajectory is automatically calculated.
 - **Signal models** A range of different MR signal models are implemented (e.g. T1 recovery, WASABI).
 - **Regularized image reconstruction** Regularized image reconstruction algorithms including Wavelet-based compressed sensing or total variation regularized image reconstruction are available.

 ## Examples

-In the following, we show some code snippets to highlight the use of mrtwo.
+In the following, we show some code snippets to highlight the use of MRtwo.
 Each code snippet only shows the main steps.
 A complete working notebook can be found in the provided link.

 ### Simple reconstruction